 Finishing a minimalistic, and eye-catching terrarium design is one of the most satisfying parts of the building them.
-And a mushroom terrarium is just that.
-A few rocks, a log or cork bark, moss floor, a fern, and a few mysterious mushrooms.
-Like a part of the forest in your own home.
+And a mushroom terrarium has is just that.
+An articulate representation of a part of the forest, enclosed in glass.
+Moss, rocks, a small fern, and lots of mushrooms.

-As fungi, mushrooms play by a few different rules than plants.
-So making a terrarium with them requires a different approach than a plant terrarium.
+A mushroom terrarium is one of the most fascinating projects to make.
+And unsurprisingly ,as fungi, mushrooms play by a few different rules than plants.
+So making terrariums with them is also a bit different than with plants.

-For one, mushrooms cannot be planted but grown from mycelium within the terrarium (bought and planted via a grow kit).
+For one, mushrooms cannot be planted in their adult state, but grown from mycelium from within the terrarium (which is bought via a grow kit).

 We create mushroom terrariums using mushrooms that grow from autumn to winter.
-The ideal conditions for a mushroom terrarium are when the temperature can be kept around 10 – 18 C. Summer is generally off-season.
+The ideal conditions for a mushroom terrarium is when the temperature can be kept around 10 – 18 C. Summer is generally off season.

 Molds and insects are more likely to occur in the summer, so it is not recommended.
 In summer, enjoy it as a moss terrarium, and simply plant the mushrooms later.
-This video shows you how to remake and grow new mushrooms in an old project.
+This video shows you how to remake and grow new mushrooms.

 Mushrooms don’t need any specific layering, dirt, etc. they don’t grow roots and purely exist on the surface.